 Are you tired of dealing with small, unprofitable orders in your WooCommerce store?
-I’ve been there too!
+We all have been there too!
 Many store owners face this challenge and wonder how to tackle it.

-There’s a simple way to set the minimum order amount.
+There is more than one way to set the WooCommerce minimum order amount.
+You can do it,

 You can also set the minimum order value in other ways – I mentioned some popular methods later in this blog.
 Let’s first explore why you should use one in your store.